TO HIKE THE ONE DAY ON THE INCA TRAIL ON THIS TOUR, YOU NEED TO SIGN UP BY JANUARY 28TH, 2014

 Our 2009 tour group folk dancing with the locals on Tequile Island, Lake Titicaca

 Airfares are NOT INCLUDED in Canyon Calling trips.
 It is your responsibility to get yourself to the assembly point of a trip and home afterwards.
-There are many reasons for this policy including ladies wanting to use their air miles, people wanting to go early or stay on after the trip, some wanting to drive etc. Jane at Jane’s Travel in Phoenix has helped our customers with booking their flights for the last 15 years.
-You can contact her at 480.941.5311 or email her at email@example.com Internal flights are included in trip prices when they fall inside a tour like in our Costa Rican, Peru, and Hawaii Islands trips.
+There are many reasons for this policy including customers wanting to use their air miles, people wanting to go early or stay on after the trip, some wanting to drive etc. Jane at Jane’s Travel in Phoenix has helped our customers with booking their flights for the last 17 years.
+You can phone her at (480) 755-1388 or send an email to email@example.com Internal flights are included in trip prices when they fall inside a tour like on our Costa Rican, Peruvian Andes, Australian and Hawaiian Islands trips.

 Saturday Assemble at Lima Airport between 8:00pm and midnight when flights arrive from Miami, Atlanta, Toronto and Houston.
 Our group will be met at the airport by our guide Vanessa and transferred by taxi to our hotel in the Miraflores section of Lima.